TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 F. documentation demonstrating that it will provide the basic injection therapy educational course curriculum defined in 16.2.18.14 NMAC; and

-G. documentation demonstrating that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
-A passing grade of seventy (70) percent is required for certification to demonstrate learned knowledge.
+G. A passing grade of seventy percent is required for certification to demonstrate learned knowledge.

-16.2.18.13 BASIC INJECTION THERAPY EDUCATIONAL COURSE HOURS: The education offered shall consist of a minimum total of fifty eight (58) contact hours with at least the minimum number of hours of education in the areas listed below:
+16.2.18.13 BASIC INJECTION THERAPY EDUCATIONAL COURSE HOURS: The education offered shall consist of a minimum total of 58 contact hours with at least the minimum number of hours of education in the areas listed below:

-B. two (2) hours in the drawing and compounding of the authorized substances intended for injection in compliance with USP 797, utilizing approved aseptic technique and proper record keeping and, storage of substances; at least half of the required hours shall be clinical practice;
+B. two hours in the drawing and compounding of the authorized substances intended for injection in compliance with USP 797, utilizing approved aseptic technique and proper record keeping and, storage and dispensing of substances; at least half of the required hours shall be clinical practice;

-C. fourteen (14) hours in orthopedic and neurological evaluation; at least half of these required hours shall be clinical practice;
+C. 14 hours in orthopedic and neurological evaluation; at least half of these required hours shall be clinical practice;

-E. twenty eight (28) hours in the theory and practice of injection therapy including: eleven (11) hours of trigger point therapy and injection of acupuncture points; eleven (11) hours of basic mesotherapy; six (6) hours of basic neural therapy, and therapeutic injections (vitamins), using the authorized substances in the basic injection therapy formulary; at least half of these required hours shall be clinical practice;
+E. 28 hours in the theory and practice of injection therapy including: 11 hours of trigger point therapy and injection of acupuncture points; 11 hours of basic mesotherapy; six hours of basic neural therapy, and therapeutic injections (vitamins), using the authorized substances in the basic injection therapy formulary; at least half of these required hours shall be clinical practice;

 16.2.18.14 BASIC INJECTION THERAPY EDUCATIONAL COURSE CURRICULUM: The basic injection therapy educational course curriculum shall provide the doctor of oriental medicine, who successfully completes the course, with the educational course general curriculum knowledge and skills defined in16.2.18.11 NMAC and the following specific skills and knowledge of: